 Consider XHB’s one-year daily performance chart below.
 This ETF has been trading sideways within a tightening range, posting lower-highs since late May of 2013 while also managing to hold above $28 a share, which has proven to be a key support level (red lines).
 Fundamentally, the looming uncertainty surrounding the Fed meeting coming up in September has been the culprit behind XHB’s weakness in recent weeks.
 With all eyes around the globe locked onto the Fed taper, this ETF will likely oscillate until investors find out for sure what policymakers have decided [Download 101 ETF Lessons Every Financial Advisor Should Learn].

 Click to Enlarge

-If the latest housing starts data comes in above expectations, XHB should have the wind at its back for the day; in terms of upside, this ETF has upcoming resistance around $32 a share.
-On the other hand, disappointing data can inspire another sell-off in the homebuilders sector; in terms of downside, this ETF has immediate support at $30 a share followed by the $28 level.
+If pending home sales data beats projections, XHB may have the wind at its back; in terms of upside, this ETF has immediate resistance around $30 a share.
+On the flip side, worse-than-expected housing data can inspire further selling pressures; in terms of downside, XHB has immediate support at $28 a share, while a break below this level would be worrisome.
 As always, investors of all experience levels are advised to use stop-loss orders and practice disciplined profit-taking techniques.

 Follow me on Twitter @SBojinov